nodemcu/nodemcu-firmware/docs/en/modules/tmr.md

 What the tmr module is *not* however, is a time keeping module.
 While all timeouts are expressed in milliseconds, the accuracy is limited and compounding errors would lead to rather inaccurate time keeping.
 Consider using the [rtctime](rtctime.md) module for "wall clock" time.

+!!! note

+    The resolution of the timers is determined by FreeRTOS' tick rate.
+The default rate of 100&nbsp;kHz (resulting in 10&nbsp;ms resolution) can be changed with `make menuconfig` at item `Component config ---> FreeRTOS ---> Tick rate (Hz)`.

 ## tmr.create()

 Creates a dynamic timer object.